aldanasjuan/pastey/README.md

 ## Sintax

-- Add your modifiers (alt, ctrl, shift and win), joined with a '+' sign.
+- Add your modifiers (only "alt", "ctrl", "shift" and "win" allowed), joined with a '+' sign.
 - After the modifiers the desired key like "1", "backspace", etc. (view the the file "key-list.txt" for the full list of keys).
 For numbers enter "1" instead of "one", the program will convert it properly.
 - Add a '=' sign
 - Add your value to paste